SuperCowPowers/workbench/docs/api_classes/df_store.md

     Examples of using the Parameter Storage class are listed at the bottom of this page [Examples](#examples).

 ## Why DataFrame Storage?
 Great question, there's a couple of reasons.
-The first is that the Parameter Store in AWS has a 4KB limit, so that won't support any kinda of 'real data'.
-The second reason is that DataFrames are used as part of the data engineering/science and ML pipeline construction process and having 'named' DataFrames in a common, easy to reach, storage location comes in super useful.
+The first is that the Parameter Store in AWS has a 4KB limit, so that won't support any kind of 'real data'.
+The second reason is that DataFrames are commonly used as part of the data engineering, science, and ML pipeline construction process.
+Providing storage of **named** DataFrames in an accessible location that can be inspected and used by your ML Team comes in super handy.

 ## Efficient Storage
 All DataFrames are stored in the Parquet format using 'snappy' storage.
 Parquet is a columnar storage format that efficiently handles large datasets, and using Snappy compression reduces file size while maintaining fast read/write speeds.